ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 ## Purpose

 This tool was created to solve a couple of issues me and my team faced at a couple of projects.
 Relevant issues of our use cases were:

 1. We must use .NET MVC
 1. Our web logic is separated into its own layer (database, business logic, etc outside)
-1. We wanted a more _explicit_ way of defining our web layer
+1. We wanted a more _explicit_ way of defining our web layer (explanation below)

 If you take a look at the routing definition of a regular template used when creating a .NET MVC app: